philipperemy/FX-1-Minute-Data/README.md

     """
 ```

-- If you query data for past years, then you can query the whole year in one call like this:
+- If you are interested in data for the past years, then you can query per year.

 ```python
 def download_fx_m1_data_year(year='2016', pair='eurgbp'):